redpanda-data/redpanda/docs/www/quick-start-kubernetes.md

 ## Connect to the Redpanda cluster

-After you set up Redpanda in your Kubernetes cluster, you can use our samples to install a cluster and see Redpanda in action:
+After you set up Redpanda in your Kubernetes cluster, you can use our samples to install a cluster and see Redpanda in action.

+Let's try setting up a Redpanda topic to handle a stream of events from a chat application with 5 chat rooms:

 - Create a namespace for your cluster:

     ```
-    kubectl create ns redpanda-test
+    kubectl create ns chat-with-me
     ```

 - Install a cluster from [our sample files](https://github.com/vectorizedio/redpanda/tree/dev/src/go/k8s/config/samples), for example the single-node cluster:

     ```
     kubectl apply \
-    -n redpanda-test \
+    -n chat-with-me \
     -f https://raw.githubusercontent.com/vectorizedio/redpanda/dev/src/go/k8s/config/samples/one_node_cluster.yaml
     ```